-Using shade effectively requires you to know the size, shape, and location of the moving shadow that your shading device casts.
+Using shade effectively requires you to know the size, shape, and location of the moving shadow that your landscaping casts.
 Also, homes in cool regions may never overheat and may not require shading.
-Therefore, you need to know what landscape shade strategies will work best in your regional climate and your microclimate.
+Therefore, it is important to understand what landscape shade options will work best in your regional climate and your microclimate.

-Trees are available in the appropriate sizes, densities, and shapes for almost any shade application.
+Trees are available in a variety of appropriate sizes, densities, and shapes for almost any shade need.
 To block solar heat in the summer but let much of it in during the winter, use deciduous trees.
 To provide continuous shade or to block heavy winds, use dense evergreen trees or shrubs.
 In hot climates use native species or drought tolerant trees or shrubs that are adapted to local climate conditions.

 Deciduous trees with high, spreading crowns (i.e., leaves and branches) can be planted to the south of your home to provide maximum summertime roof shading.
 But be careful not to plant such trees on the southern sides of solar-heated homes.
 Shading rooftop solar systems, even partially, will directly impact their effectiveness.
-Trees with crowns lower to the ground are more appropriate to the west, where shade is needed from lower afternoon sun angles, or to the south on solar-heated homes.
+Trees with crowns lower to the ground are more appropriate to the west, where shade is needed from lower late afternoon sun angles, or to the south on solar-heated homes.
 Be careful not to plant evergreens too close to your home's south side if you want to collect passive solar heat from the winter sun.